-Dickinson College operates no off-campus housing or off-campus student organization facilities.
+Dickinson College does not have officially recognized student organizations that own or control housing facilities outside of the Dickinson College core campus.
 While Carlisle Police have primary jurisdiction in all areas off campus, DPS officers can and do respond to student-related incidents that occur in close proximity to campus when requested.